 Why Go Carbon Neutral?

-Because shipping can be an incredibly wasteful process, it’s a great planet-saving endeavor to make it as eco-friendly as possible.
+Because shipping can be a wasteful process, it’s a great planet-saving endeavor to make it as eco-friendly as possible.
 Using recycled materials means reducing the need to harvest new materials.
-Offsetting carbon emissions balances your greenhouse gas output with investments in environmental projects.

 How to Reduce Carbon Emissions from Shipping